 Below is some information and advice to help you make the most of your trip to the Museum of Vancouver.

-TIP #1: If you don’t mind crowds and really want your money’s worth, go on the last Thursday evening of the month.
+TIP #1: If you don’t mind crowds and really want your money’s worth, go on the first Sunday of the month.
 Why?
-Because that’s when admission is sometimes by donation (offered most years).
+That’s when admission is by donation.

 TIP #2: The museum is close to other best places.
 These include the seawall along Vanier Park (which is great for walks and cycling) and the Planetarium (located in the same building as the museum).
 Also nearby are Kitsilano Beach and the Vancouver Maritime Museum.
 If going to MOV, then check out one or more of these other places on the same day.